Is Trauma From Your Past Affecting Your Present?

 Perhaps you’re prone to outbursts of anger, have difficulty focusing, or experience recurring bouts of depression or anxiety.
 If your trauma hasn’t been dealt with, it could be leading to substance abuse problems.
 Additionally, your history of trauma may be coloring your relationships with mistrust and suspicion, leading you to become isolated and estranged from the people you love.

+Trauma that is not dealt with may be causing you to suffer from Post-Traumatic Stress Disorder (PTSD).
 The biggest problem with unresolved trauma is that you carry it with you at all times, even when you’ve tried to deny or numb the pain it caused.
 If left untreated, it can negatively affect your relationships and your physical and mental health.

 The good news is that trauma therapy is an effective treatment to address the pain of the past so that it no longer negatively affects your life.